abelMeli/fury_andesui-android/docs/guide/carousel/AndesCarousel.md

 ### NOTE:
 It's important to mention that in case of no attributes were specified, the carousel by default will be andesCarouselCenter in false and andesCarouselMargin in default.
+Also, andesCarouselInfinite as False, andesCarouselAutoplay as False and andesCarouselAutoplaySpeed as 3000, autoplay and atuplaySpeed just work when andesCarouselInfinite is set as true.

 Also values can be changed in run time. andesCarousel.center = true andesCarousel.margin = AndesCarouselMargin.DEFAULT
-andesCarousel.delegate = (a object that implements AndesCarouselDelegate)
+andesCarousel.delegate = (a object that implements AndesCarouselDelegate) carousel.infinite = true
+carousel.autoplay = false
+carousel.autoplaySpeed = 500 (Slides will change every 500 milliseconds)

 ## Example:
 My activity implements AndesCarouselDelegate so I have to implement the methods “bind - getLayoutItem - getDataSetSize - onClickItem”